The library has gone fine-free!

 How many items may I borrow and for how long?

 You may borrow unlimited physical items at a time for a 3 week period.
-If you need more time, you can renew the item(s) twice as long as no one else is waiting for them.
-If you have late fees totaling more than $10.00 you will need to pay your late fees in order to renew or place a hold.
+If you need more time, you can renew the item(s) twice if no one else has placed a hold.
+If you have items more than 35 days overdue you will need to return the items or pay for them in order to retain your borrowing privileges or place a hold.
 Your library card also gives you access to streaming and downloadable items, which you can access from anywhere with an Internet connection.

 Where and when should I return my items?

 Items may be returned to the Main Library or the Park Branch Library in Carmel-by-the-Sea and will be checked in from your account on the day received.
 Outside book drops are located behind the Harrison Library at the corner of Sixth and Lincoln, and in the Park Branch side parking lot.
 Items returned to book drops will be checked in the day received.
-Items returned to outdoor book drops after the Library is closed will be back-dated to the previous day’s date as long as they are in the first collection of materials prior to 8 am.
-Items returned to any other peninsula library may be delayed in delivery and will be checked in the day received.
+Items returned to any other peninsula library may be delayed in delivery and will be checked in the day received at our library.

 What are the late fees?